elennick/addressbook/README.md

 ### From IntelliJ IDEA

 * Right click on the `AddressbookApplication.java` file and choose `Run main()`
+* Once the app starts up, browse to http://localhost:8080

 ### From CLI

-* Using Maven wrapper: `./mvnw spring-boot:run`
-* Using locally installed Maven: `mvn spring-boot:run`
+* Using Maven wrapper `./mvnw spring-boot:run` or using locally installed Maven `mvn spring-boot:run`
+* Once the app starts up, browse to http://localhost:8080

 ## General Notes